 The winery is located in the municipality Pauillac

 (Bordeaux).
-In the 17th century it belonged to a large estate called "des Bages".
-End of the 18th century, the vineyards were acquired by the brothers Croizet and sold a few years later to Jean de Puytarac.
-Two years before the classification in 1855, the estate passed into the possession of the Calvé family, which led to a name change to Château Calvé Croizet-Bages.
-It kept this name until the year 1934.
-This year, Paul Quié acquired the property that has remained with this family until today.
+In the 17th century it belonged to a large property called "des Bages".
+At the end of the 18th century, the Croizet brothers bought the vineyards and sold them to Jean de Puytarac a few years later.
+The estate passed to the Calvé family two years before it was classified in 1855, which led to the name being changed to Château Calvé Croizet-Bages.
+It kept this name until 1934.
+This year Paul Quié acquired the property that has remained in the possession of this family to this day.
 Today it is run by his son Jean-Michel Quié.
-The possession also counts Château Rauzan-Gassies
+That also belongs to the possession Château Rauzan-Gassies

 (Margaux).
 In the Bordeaux Classification

-In 1855 the estate received the fifth rank (Cinquième Cru Classé).
+in 1855 the estate received fifth place (Cinquième Cru Classé).
 The vineyards cover 30 hectares and are planted with the varieties Cabernet Sauvignon (50%), Merlot (40%) and Cabernet Franc (10%).
-The long-lived red wine is aged 12 to 18 months in 100% new oak barrels.
+The long-lived red wine is aged for 12 to 18 months in 100% new barriques.
 The second wine is called "Enclos de Moncabon".